LukasKnuth/lknuth.dev/content/about.md

 ---
-date: 2022-10-19T01:21:00+02:00
+date: 2024-12-27T22:21:00+02:00
 title: About
 ---

 Hi, I'm Lukas.

-I make computers do useful things for a living.
+I knew very early that I wanted to program computers for a living.

-I found my passion for computers pretty early in my live and have been on a straight path towards my career ever since, getting vocational training and a bachelors degree in Computer Science.

-Since I started my professional career, I have been a Mobile Developer on Android, a Web Developer using multiple frontend frameworks, a Full-Stack Developer focused on NodeJS, Ruby and Elixir and most recently a Senior Backend Developer working mostly with Elixir.

-I most enjoy the technical aspects of the job, the actual coding as well as communicating complex technical concepts efficiently to non-technical colleagues.
+Having done it for a while now, I still enjoy it immensely and have no plans to shift careers to woodworking.
+More than ever I enjoy making things simple and working on solutions in a team.

+I like endurance cycling.
+You can find me on the bike or indoor trainer most days of the week.
+It lets me attain a meditative state where my head is truly completely empty.

+I enjoy games, both on the board and on the screen.
+I prefer games with strong moment-to-moment gameplay - like platformers, shooters and competitive games.
+These days I'm looking for short games that can fit into a busy schedule.

+If your interest is piqued, read about my [recent personal pursuits](/now) or find my [professional career path](/cv) on their dedicated pages.

+## In this Blog

 The writings in this Blog represent my own opinions.
 The topics range broadly, and so does the quality.